6 tips to help you create great ecommerce marketing emails

-As you may have noticed when you opened your inbox this morning, none of these predictions have come true.
-Email is alive and well in 2019, and for online merchants, it’s actually one of the most profitable marketing channels available.
+As you may have noticed when you opened your inbox this morning, email marketing is alive and well, and for online merchants, it’s actually one of the most profitable marketing channels available.
 Don’t believe us?
 Consider the following:

 - Email is nearly 40 times more effective at acquiring new customers than Facebook and Twitter combined.

 - 66 percent of online consumers have completed a purchase as a result of a marketing email.

 - Emails prompt purchases at three times the rate of social media, while average order values are 17 percent higher.

 In other words, if your online store isn’t consistently engaging customers through email, you’re leaving money on the table—never mind an opportunity to boost site traffic, build customer relationships, and access rich, actionable data.

 So how do you get in on the benefits of email marketing?
 While it’s easy enough to slap together a bare-bones, plain-text email (and don’t get us wrong, those can be super effective), when you only have a split-second to get a reader’s attention, sometimes you need more than a white page with a splash of Helvetica.

 That’s where today's post comes in—helping you craft creative and conversion-focused emails for your store.
 Whether your aim is to attract new customers, retain existing ones, or just keep purchasers up-to-date with the status of their orders, beautiful, responsive email is the way to do it... naysayers be damned.